brianthomaslewis/citibikes_predictor/README.md

 docker run --mount type=bind,source="$(pwd)"/data,target=/src/data  -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e S3_BUCKET -e SQLALCHEMY_DATABASE_URI citibikes-predictor-acquire
 ```

-### 5. Build and run the modeling acquisition pipeline in Docker
+### 5. Build and run the modeling pipeline in Docker

 **NOTE**: Before proceeding, it is important to know that due to the size of the raw data, necessary data processing, and memory requirements needed to complete the
 acquisition and modeling process, expect these next two commands to take up to 10 minutes to finish executing.
 If after running this code for several